claud3@d1racpuls3:~$ whoami

 Curiosity is the most important thing for me.
 As long as I keep exploring new ideas, experimenting with new tools, and diving into unfamiliar topics, I know I am moving in the right direction.

-Small quirks about me#
+Fun facts about me#

 Outside of cybersecurity: